Renae Ingles: Personal life

 In August 2014 she announced via Twitter that she would be marrying basketballer Joe Ingles.
 On 29 August 2015 the couple wed at Bird in Hand Winery in Adelaide.
 In January 2016, Ingles announced she would not play in the 2016 season as she was pregnant.
-She subsequently gave birth to twins in Melbourne, a girl Milla and boy Jacob.
-In May 2020, Ingles announced on Instagram she was expecting the couple's third child, and on November 19th, 2020 Jack was born from the couple's US base.
+She subsequently gave birth to twins.
+In May 2020, Ingles announced on Instagram she was expecting the couple's third child, and the child was born later in the year.